-The information on this page relates to court processes and procedures for family law issues and the Family Law Courts.
+The information on this page relates to court processes and procedures for family law issues and the Federal Circuit and Family Court of Australia.

-The Family Court of Australia, Federal Circuit Court of Australia both deal with family law issues.
+The Federal Circuit and Family Court of Australia deals with family law issues.
 In some cases state magistrates courts may make a parenting order.
 The court you choose will depend on your legal issue.

 Family law can be complex.
 You should get legal advice.

-The Family Court of Australia, the Federal Circuit Court of Australia, the Family Court of Western Australia, and the local or magistrates courts in each state and territory all have the power to make decisions about family law issues under the Family Law Act 1975.
+The Federal Circuit and Family Court of Australia, the Family Court of Western Australia, and the local or magistrates courts in each state and territory all have the power to make decisions about family law issues under the Family Law Act 1975.

 The court you choose will depend on: